Madonna Swan: Sanator

 Madonna was admitted to Sanator—the South Dakota Tuberculosis Sanatorium, in the community of Sanator—in September 1950.
 She found this hospital very different.
 The grounds around the building were landscaped with trees and flowers, and patients were allowed to wear their own clothing and walk around the grounds.
-Her doctor, Dr. W. L. Meyers vowed to Madonna's parents that he would do everything in his power to help their daughter.
+Her doctor, Dr. W. L. Meyers, vowed to Madonna's parents that he would do everything in his power to help their daughter.
 The initial treatment was to pump air into the abdomen, and after that proved to be unsuccessful, they tried pumping air into her back to collapse the bad lung, which also failed.
-They next tried an operation called a phrenic which would permanently collapse her infected lung, again it failed to kill the TB.
+They next tried an operation called a phrenic which would permanently collapse her infected lung, which also failed to kill the TB.

-After attending a conference on tuberculosis, Dr. Meyers learned of a procedure that was new in the United States.
+After attending a conference on tuberculosis, Meyers learned of a procedure that was new in the United States.
 This operation required the removal of ribs and the upper lobe of her more infected lung, followed by another operation to remove the rest of the lung.
 Madonna Swan was one of the first patients to undergo this new procedure and much was learned about the treatment of TB from her experiences.
 Following the successful removal of lung and ribs, they were able to treat her remaining lung with an antibiotic designed to kill the TB bacteria (INH, Isoniazid).

 With the removal of all of her ribs on one side, Madonna was paralyzed from her neck through her left arm and was unable to sit up.
 Battling depression, fitted with a brace to provide support, Madonna made a long and arduous recovery, gradually regaining sensation.
 While recovering she learned from reading and practice in the Sanator classroom how to repair jewelry.
 She received certification in horology (watch/clock repair).

-Life after tuberculosis
+Later life

-In 1953, after ten years from first onset of symptoms of TB, Madonna is finally cured.
+In 1953, more than ten years from first onset of symptoms of TB, Madonna was finally declared cured.
 She worked at Sanator as a receptionist and later left to work at repairing jewelry, watches and clocks.
 Her father died in 1953.

-In 1956, she married Jay Abdalla, who was an army friend of her brother Kermit.
+In 1956, she married Jay Abdalla, who was an army friend of her brother, Kermit.
 Together, Madonna and Jay raised Austin Paul, the son of her sister.
 Madonna became an aide in the Head Start program and later a teacher.
-Madonna earned her Graduate Equivalency Diploma (General Educational Development - GED) in 1967.
-Although she completed 136 credit hours at the college level, Madonna was never able to earn her undergraduate degree due to her frail health.
+She earned her Graduate Equivalency Diploma (General Educational Development - GED) in 1967.
+Although she completed 136 credit hours at the college level, Swan never earned a undergraduate degree due to her frail health.

 She took great pride in the accomplishments of her "son" Austin Paul, who graduated from college in 1979.

 Madonna Swan-Abdalla was selected as the North American Indian Woman of the Year by her tribal sisters at Cheyenne River in 1983.

-Legacy

-Madonna Swan is known through her story as she related it to the author Mark St. Pierre.
-She serves as a symbol of courage, perseverance, and strength to all her read her story.